 The exhibition by Viktor Popović at the Waldinger Gallery – Osijek City Galleries represents a continuity of the artist’s research directed to the overview of the location from his immediate vicinity, Split 3, the part of the city he grew up in and where he lives, indicating the memory of a scene that can exist registered in his sight.
-The works making up the project Untitled (Archive ST3) and their continuity in Untitled (Archive ST3: Military Hospital) represent a visual research which has by now become a long-term subject of the artist’s interest.
-Different displays and interpretations of the works in this multilayered project have been realized in various media and formats, in different museum, gallery, i.e. exhibiting contexts.
-Within recent reinterpretations of the project, Viktor directs his look on selected scenes from the past of the military hospital as a place through which it is possible to frame a series of social transformations or economic relations, current situations and actual positions in the framework of the city of Split or in Croatia.
+The works making up the project Untitled (Archive ST3) and their continuity in Untitled (Archive ST3: Military Hospital) represent visual research which has by now become a long-term subject of the artist’s interest.
+Different displays and interpretations of the works in this multilayered project have been realized in various media and formats, in different museums, and galleries, i.e. exhibiting contexts.
+Within recent reinterpretations of the project, Viktor directs his look on selected scenes from the past of the military hospital as a place through which it is possible to frame a series of social transformations or economic relations, current situations, and actual positions in the framework of the city of Split or Croatia.

 By establishing connections with the past, mainly through taking over archive photographs and the presence of the very objects we recognize as found, authentic, hospital beds, in the role of memory tools, Viktor Popović intertwines spatially and temporally loosely connected moments, trying to unravel the social and collective “remembering of the past”.
-Whether we had a direct meeting with the past on the basis of our own or through mediated memories, through storytelling, models of oral tradition, film, photography, opinions and positions towards history are considered again and reshaped in the present.
+Whether we had a direct meeting with the past based on our own or through mediated memories, through storytelling, models of oral tradition, film, photography, opinions, and positions towards history are considered again and reshaped in the present.
 In that way, the social and collective “remembering of the past” is not just the result of facts and direct experience.
 It functions as a narrative construction subject to individual questioning.
 It is a process of reflexive understanding of the past, on grounds of personal construction and reinterpretation of (auto)biographical memory.
-With the establishment of a connection with the past, mainly by means of images as memory tools, artists are trying to understand and define the times we live in.
+With the establishment of a connection with the past, mainly using images as memory tools, artists are trying to understand and define the times we live in.
 The processes of analysis of fixed understanding point to issues encouraged by ideas whose meaning is articulated in the gap between the past and the present.

 Svetlana Boym: The Future of Nostalgia, Basic Books, New York, 2001.